 A free version is available.
 VIP features can be purchased in the app.

-FaceTune 2 is the absolute best face editing app available in 2021; you can buy it on the Apple store and Google Play store, though it does have a limited free trial version.
+FaceTune 2 is the absolute best face editing app available in 2024; you can buy it on the Apple Store and Google Play Store, though it does have a limited free trial version.
 After the trial is complete, you must pay a monthly subscription or a one-off cost.

 Regardless, Facetune 2 offers an excellent set of tools.
 You can edit literally every aspect of your face, including shape, eyes, nose, eyebrows, and lips.
 It also has a host of automatic tools.
 For example, the app will automatically detect teeth in a photo for whitening.